How Vehicles Are Stolen: Common Methods Explained

 An older but still-used technique, particularly on older vehicles without immobilisers.

-Modern immobiliser systems make hot-wiring difficult, but it still works on classic or older cars and motorcycles.
+Modern vehicle immobiliser systems make hot-wiring difficult, however it can still work on classic or older cars and motorcycles.

 - Key Theft